 Read this next: The Biggest Trend in Outerwear?
 Sustainability

 You’ve got to hand it to the crop top: This trend has proven to have major staying power.
 Whether long sleeved, strapless, halter or a tee, it’s one style that’s not for the faint of heart.
-In 2020, we’re challenging bellybarers to take their crops to new heights.
+This year, we’re challenging bellybarers to take their crops to new heights.
 In this case, go small or go home with a structured bra top and jacket à la Sue Ellen Mischke.
 The Seinfeld character is next season’s most underrated fashion muse—you heard it here first.

 2020 trend to try instead: A bra top

-2020 trend to try instead: Puff sleeves
+Trend to try instead: Puff sleeves

 French designer Simon Jacquemus sparked a collective awwww immediately followed by a #WhyTho with the release of his Mini Le Chiquito in March, a teeny tiny handbag that had room for literally nothing.
 The petite purse was not only impractical, sparking memes speculating what could fit inside its miniscule frame (my patience, for example), it was also expensive, clocking in at about US $260.
 Downsizing is usually a good thing, and we applaud Jacquemus for taking the trend to its most absurd conclusion.
 But with that, we’re ready for something with a little more real estate.

-2020 trend to try instead: Anything else that actually holds your essentials
+Trend to try instead: Anything else that actually holds your essentials